steinwurf/endian/README.rst

 Usage
 -----

-The ``endian::little_endian`` and ``endian::big_endian`` structures act like functions contains for conversion to little/big endian.
+The ``endian::little_endian`` and ``endian::big_endian`` structures acts like function containers for conversion to little/big endian.
 In both structures there are two types of functions `put` and `get`, each have specializations for different integer lengths.

 The ``endian::endian_stream`` class is stream-like interface used for writing and reading data either to or from a stream or storage object.